Lucas Giolito: Chicago White Sox

 On August 25, 2020, Giolito no-hit the Pittsburgh Pirates 4–0 at Guaranteed Rate Field.
 He struck out 13 batters and threw 74 of 101 pitches for strikes; a fourth-inning walk to Erik González was the only blemish in an otherwise perfect game.
 The no-hitter was the 19th in White Sox history, the most recent having been Philip Humber's perfect game on April 21, 2012, and the most recent by a White Sox pitcher at Guaranteed Rate Field having been Mark Buehrle's perfect game on July 23, 2009.
 That season, Giolito went 4–3 in 12 starts with an ERA of 3.48, and struck out 97 in 72 1/3 innings as the White Sox made the playoffs that season.
 Giolito made his postseason debut against the Oakland Athletics in game 1 of the Wild Card Series.
 He pitched 7 innings giving up 2 hits, 1 walk, 1 run, and struck out 8.
 He even retired the first 18 batters he faced in that game.
 He picked up the win as the White Sox beat the Athletics with a final score of 4–1 but the White Sox went on to lose the Series to the Athletics.

-In 2021, Giolito made 31 starts with a record of 11-9 and an ERA of 3.53.
+In 2021, Giolito made 31 starts with a record of 11–9 and an ERA of 3.53.
 He pitched in 178.2 innings and struck out 201 batters.
 He had the lowest ground ball percentage of all major league pitchers, at 33.2%.
 In 2022, Giolito had an 11–9 record in 30 starts pitching to an ERA of 4.90 in 161.2 innings giving up 171 hits and 92 runs while he struck out 177 batters.

 On January 13, 2023, Giolito signed a one-year, $10.4 million contract with the White Sox, avoiding salary arbitration.

+Los Angeles Angels

+On July 26, 2023, Giolito and Reynaldo López were traded to the Los Angeles Angels in exchange for minor league players Ky Bush and Edgar Quero.
+He made his Angels debut on July 28 against the Toronto Blue Jays.
+In 5⅓ innings, he allowed three earned runs and struck out five.
+Giolito was placed on waivers by the Angels on August 29, after posting a 6.89 ERA in 6 starts.

+Cleveland Guardians

+On August 31, 2023, Giolito was claimed off waivers by the Cleveland Guardians.
+He made his first start for the Guardians on September 4, and became the first pitcher to surrender eight earned runs in a game for three different MLB teams in the same season since Bill Magee in 1899.
+He became a free agent following the season.